Warriors end Bulldog’s streak

 College football

-In college football today: Miami plays at Virginia Tech at noon and UNC is at Duke at 8 p.m.
-UVA is at Georgia Tech on Thursday at 7:30 p.m.
+In college football today: UVA is at Georgia Tech on Thursday at 7:30 p.m. and Virginia Tech is at NC State on Oct.
+27th at 7:30 p.m.